hmcts/cnp-module-azure-media-services/README.md

 ### Optional
 * `account_tier`: Account Tier for the Azure Media Services instance.
 Defaults to Standard
 * `account_replication_type`: Account Replication Type for the Azure Media Services instance.
 Defaults to Locally Redundant
+* `enabled`: Feature toggle flag to enable/disable the module in certain circumstances

 ## Example Usage
 ```hcl-terraform